 - AV-Test US: average 11% in the US, average 5% in EU

 - Wired UK: 363.2 Mbps (UK), 268 Mbps (NL), 24.88 Mbps (US)

-Streaming media: NordVPN has a feature called Smartplay that’s designed to give access to 400 streaming services.
+Streaming media: NordVPN has a feature called Smartplay designed to give access to 400 streaming services.
 It seems to work well.
-I was able to connect to Netflix consistently using each of the nine servers that I tested.
+For example, I connected to Netflix consistently using each of the nine servers that I tested.

 Cost: When you pay in advance, NordVPN is among the most affordable services, costing less than $4 a month.

 ExpressVPN isn’t as fast as NordVPN nor as successful at connecting to streaming media services.
 However, it’s one of the most highly respected VPNs when it comes to privacy.

 - Consumer rating: 4.6 stars based on 7,040 reviews (Trustpilot)